sagemath/sagewiki_to_gh-2022-10-10/dynamics/ArithmeticAndComplex.md

 === Wishlist ===

+ * dynamical systems of products of projective spaces

  * implement is_polynomial().
 In dimension 1, this is the existence of a totally ramified fixed point.
 It would also be nice to determine the conjugation to move that fixed point to ifnty.

  * implement enumeration, rational points for subschemes of products of projective spaces